litalbarkai/open-redatam/README.md

 For the R package that allows to directly read REDATAM databases in R, see the [rpkg](rpkg) directory.

+For the Python package that allows to directly read REDATAM databases in Python, see the [pypkg](pypkg) directory.

 ## Compatibility

 The converter was tested with REDATAM databases of different versions.
 The current version exports to comma separated files (CSV) using `;`.